Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Results

 \subsection{Changes in Posting Activity Level (RQ1)}

 Results from the ITS analysis are shown in Table~\ref{table:ITSanalysis}.
-We observed that quarantining significantly reduced---by over 52.37\% ($\beta_{TRP}$ = -0.7418, p-val < 0.0001)---posting activity in TRP (shown in Figure~\ref{fig:quarantine-effects-trp}).
-By comparing change in posting activity across control subreddits using bootstrapping tests, we found that a one-sided significance test gave p-value < 0.0001, indicating strong evidence that the TRP activity decline was indeed caused by the quarantine, not by a general Reddit-wide decrease in posting activity.
-On the other hand, we observed that quarantining significantly increased---by over 3.74\% ($\beta_{TD}$ = 0.0367, p-val < 0.0001)---posting activity in TD (shown in Figure~\ref{fig:quarantine-effects-td}).
-When we compared change in activity level across control subreddits using bootstrapping tests, we found that a one-sided significance test gave p-value > 0.05.
+The `\% change' columns in this table denote the percentage reduction in measured metrics from their estimated values post-quarantine.
+We observed that quarantining significantly reduced---by over 52.37\% ($\beta_{TRP}$ = -0.7418, \textit{p}-val < 0.0001)---posting activity in TRP (shown in Figure~\ref{fig:quarantine-effects-trp}).
+By comparing change in posting activity across control subreddits using bootstrapping tests, we found that a one-sided significance test gave \textit{p}-val < 0.0001, indicating strong evidence that the TRP activity decline was indeed caused by the quarantine, not by a general Reddit-wide decrease in posting activity.
+On the other hand, we observed that quarantining significantly increased---by over 3.74\% ($\beta_{TD}$ = 0.0367, \textit{p}-val < 0.0001)---posting activity in TD (shown in Figure~\ref{fig:quarantine-effects-td}).
+When we compared change in activity level across control subreddits using bootstrapping tests, we found that a one-sided significance test gave \textit{p}-val > 0.05.
 This indicates that the increased posting activity in TD was not extreme compared to control subreddits.
+Our manual analysis of post-quarantining posts indicates that this slight increase may be due to the new discussions about the subreddit being quarantined.